 The next time you see someone getting frustrated about how something does or doesn’t work, STOP for a moment, and try to imagine a solution.
 If your idea involves a new consumer product, the life you change the most may be your own.

 Larry is the CEO and co-founder of AON Invent.
 He has enjoyed a career that has spanned sales, marketing, and product innovation for companies that include subsidiaries of AMR/American Airlines, Learjet and Sam's Club.
-In 1995 he teamed up with Ron Loveless, the founding CEO of Sam's Club, to launch a marketing and product development firm that grossed $500 million in the first 3 years.
+In 1995 he teamed up with Ron Loveless, the founding CEO of Sam's Club, to launch a marketing and product development firm that grossed $500 million in its first 3 years.
 He has personally vetted hundreds of product concepts and marketing strategies.